andymeneely/project-timber-wolf/rules/RULES.md

 On your turn, you will be rolling a die to determine which Actions are available to you (more details on this in Roll for Skill and Character Actions).

 Between Heists, your team will get a chance to level up some of your Skills in addition to Characters.
 Each Skill, like Characters, can Level Up to one of two Skills.
-The back of the Level 1 Skill cards provides a brief summary of the Skill tree.
+The back of an Amateur Skill card provides a brief summary of the Skill tree.

 ## The Board

 The board is a set of modular double-sided hex tiles.
 All hexes are considered symmetrical (i.e. orientation does not matter).
-A player is considered **adjacent** to something if they are on a tile that shares a border with another tile.
-Being on the same tile is *not* considered adjacent.
+You are considered **adjacent** to something if your are on a tile that shares a border with another tile.
+(Being on the same tile is *not* considered adjacent.)

 For most tiles, each tile is Blank on one side, and is a Security tile on the other side.
-A Security tile represents an unknown Security chit (see below).
+A Security tile represents an unknown Security Chit (see below).
 Some tiles have Gates printed on them, which is described in *Security Systems*.

 Each board has one or more **Entrances**.
 These Entrances (they are also Exits) represent a space.
 If a player is on one of these spaces, they are considered to be Outdoors, otherwise they are Indoors.
 Entrances have a limit on the number of characters that can be on them at the same time at the beginning of a heist.
 This limit does not apply to the Escape phase, although some scenarios may impose additional limits.